MasterJH5574/SimpleDB/README.md

 * 2020.04.10	Finish Lab 2.
   * All the decisions that worth telling are described above.
 Seems that there isn't any bonus exercise.
   * I didn't change any API.
-  * I implemented all the code blank needed for Lab 1, and it can pass all the basic tests and system tests of Lab 1 and Lab 2.
+  * I implemented all the code blank needed, and it can pass all the basic tests and system tests of Lab 1 and Lab 2.
   * You can directly see how long I spent by looking at this timeline.

 ### Lab 3